mit-rss/intro_to_ros/README.md

 ## Question 8: Playing with bag files
 In question 3, we asked you to visualize your laserscan data on rviz and record a bag file.
 The rviz visualization was probably meaningless and ugly because you’re publishing random data.
 Don’t be alarmed, real laserscan data is a lot prettier and informative.
 Download these [bagfiles](https://www.dropbox.com/sh/lvbtzph8qba3y8e/AAA2mTp0VxY-9DyJXcyA0GoHa), follow the instructions [here](http://wiki.ros.org/rosrecord/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on rviz.
 Try it with multiple coordinate frames.

-**Note**: the provided bag files are from our cars driving around in the basement of Stata center, where you will be raising later.
+**Note**: the provided bag files are from our cars driving around in the basement of Stata center, where you will be using later.